chaitanyavaranasi/sc-skohackathon-team5/README.md

 # Overview

 Our application is named Proekt Znaydit; Ukrainian for Project Locate.
-It's purpose is to power a "Craiglist-style" website where Ukrainians can quickly find (locate) critical goods and services (e.g. food, water, medicine, fuel, shelter, etc.) during the war with Russia.
+It's purpose is to power a "Craiglist-style" website where Ukrainians can quickly find (locate) critical goods and services (e.g. food, water, medicine, fuel, clothing, shelter, etc.) during the war with Russia.
 It has a minimalist, simple, intuitive UI to allow non-technical individuals to easily search for, claim and retrieve goods over what are likely high latency, low bandwith internet connections.
 The core idea is to quickly and easily connect people in need with those who are able to help them.

 # Justification